 - to broaden exposure to specialized areas of legal practice;

 - to orient students to the global legal market; and

 - to facilitate connections between students, alumni, and prospective employers in Chicago, the nation, and the world.

-Courses are taught in the Illini Center in downtown Chicago and in the offices of several of the nation’s preeminent law firms, including Kirkland & Ellis, McDermott Will & Emery, and Winston & Strawn.
+Courses are taught in the Illini Center in downtown Chicago, the Dirksen Federal Courthouse, The Chicago Bar Association, and in the offices of several of the nation’s preeminent law firms, including Kirkland & Ellis LLP and McDermott Will & Emery.

 For more information about the Chicago Program, contact: